geonetwork/doc/source/user-guide/harvesting/harvesting-simpleurl.rst

     - *pageFromParam* : ``start``
     - *pageSizeParam* : ``rows``
     - *toISOConversion* : ``DKAN-to-ISO19115-3-2018``

+    Note: In GN versions > 4.2.2 the ``recordIdPath`` property needs to start with a ``/``.
+Schemas bearing similar names can be selected via a dropdown here.

 - **Privileges** - Assign privileges to harvested metadata.